jacklul/asuswrt-scripts/asusware-usbmount/README.md

 You will also need to rename **asusware.arm** directory to contain the new architecture suffix.

 Known supported architecture values are `arm, mipsbig, mipsel`.

+### Sometimes this workaround does not work straight away - in that case do the following:
+- grab another USB stick (or reformat current one)
+- plug it into the router (it has to be the only one plugged in)
+- install Download Master
+- unplug it and plug back the "workaround" one - everything should be working now